HISTORY OF CHICAGO BUILDING CONGRESS

 Our industry is, above all others, the one most affected by reconstruction of our city fabric.
 The Congress should assist in the procurement of adequate state enabling legislation and local municipal ordinances, especially as they relate to regional and city planning, zoning, and the subdivision and development of land, building, sanitary and housing codes, and the equitable assessment of property, both for general taxation and special assessments.
 There are important civic organizations that are studying our tax situation and we should effectively co-operate in finding a satisfactory solution.
 Large areas of our city, due to a number of causes, have been and are being blighted.
 Out of this blight, slums have been created.
 This city cannot continue to properly grow and develop until practical methods have been found to correct this situation.
 The Congress should encourage efforts on the part of neighborhood and community organizations to eliminate blight and slums, and to prevent the spread of further blight in neighborhoods not yet affected.
 This will involve, among other things, the reconstruction of buildings now existing that are unfit for habitation, and the renovation of many buildings that have been neglected.
 The Congress should also encourage and promote new research studies and scientific surveys designed to improve the methods, materials, equipment and designs employed by the industry so that there may result a wider distribution of the industry’s products and services.
 A very considerable number of workers employed in this industry have developed conspicuous zeal and skill, and, in some cases, the nature of their work involves hazards and hardship that require uncommon courage.
 Organizations of workers and trade organizations within the industry have, on occasion, displayed admirable public spirit – and these qualities and efforts should be recognized by the Congress by suitable honorable awards.
 The product of our industry forms so much of our everyday life and such a large part of the physical side of our city, that the public has taken it for granted, and apparently do not recognize the tremendous size and importance of the industry as a whole.
 To create a public consciousness of its magnitude, the Congress should sponsor, initiate, and also promote a comprehensive educational course of studies, supported by charts, graphs, diagrams, statistics, etc., for use by trade schools and colleges dealing with every phase of the building industry.
 An industry which now numbers an army of over 200,000 people – and produces products which are so close and vital to the public – should be an important force for the wellbeing of the city.
 Home ownership is not only extremely desirable, but also forms one of our strongest bulwarks against radicalism.
 Any legitimate action which promotes this should be effectively developed, and with this, the Congress should sponsor and promote adult educational programs designed to give to the public an honest and factual picture of industry problems and aspirations, through use of radio, motion pictures, and permanent or temporary exhibits or expositions.
 The basic principle of the Congress shall be to serve the interests of the industry, as a coordinated unit, viewing all of its branches as parts of a large, interdependent organism, rather than to serve the interests of any group or section of said industry.
 To achieve these results will require earnest and devoted efforts on the part of the membership of the Congress.
 It will mean a willingness to fore go some advantages as a sacrifice for the benefit of the whole.
 This sacrifice should not be too difficult when recognized that it is a contribution to the well being and prosperity of this great industry.
 Surely, all of these aims cannot be considered utopian.
 They are practical and entirely worthy of the earnest efforts of intelligent men.

-Last year, the Chicago Building Congress celebrated its 75th Anniversary.
+In 2014, the Chicago Building Congress celebrated its 75th Anniversary.
 Click on the above image to download our Diamond Jubilee Yearbook.